alex-leonhardt/zapy/README.md

 ## todo

-- add ability to install plugins into /opt/zap/plugins
+- add ability to install plugins into /opt/zap/plugins (once api supports this)
-- add ability to only run a specific scan/plugin against a target or url
+- add ability to only run a specific scan against a target or url
 - maybe run fuzzer against a specific url (?)

 ## references